Infra Red Paint Removal Techniques

 Desirable Characteristics of Infrared Paint Removers

 Paint removal by infrared techniques is not as simple as the traditional methods, and need to possess special characteristics.
-Some of these are:
+Some of

 - Infrared application should conform to the safety standards.